 Summer may not be the best time to visit Death Valley or the Grand Canyon but it is the prime season to head north.
-Make sure you check out these eight national parks in the next couple of months while the roads are open and the temperatures are nice and warm.
+Check out these eight national parks in the next couple of months while the roads are open and the temperatures are nice and warm.

 1. Crater Lake National Park, Oregon

 Summer is very short in Crater Lake National Park.
 Most of the main roads and trails in the park are closed from mid-October all the way until the following June.

 The park preserves the deepest lake in the United States, which formed from a collapsed volcano.
 Wizard Island, an ancient volcanic cinder cone, sits in the middle of the water and can be reached by taking a boat tour.

 This season also brings wildflowers and summer afternoon storms.
 There are two seasonal campgrounds on the south side of Crater Lake; Mazama Village is the only one that can accommodate RVs and takes reservations.
 Lost Creek is first-come, first-served for tent campers only.

 2. Mount Rainier National Park, Washington